byronsj/boardcad/README.md

 ## Instructions

-run from x11 cant seem to get working on wayland
+run from x11.
+Cant seem to get working on wayland

+runs fine on qemu

 Install jre8
 ```